-I bought mine direct from Hoodman USA.
+I bought mine directly from Hoodman USA.
 Watch out for import duty, but you’ll still pay less than you will from a UK supplier.

-If you’re interested, check out some of the infrared photography I’ve mentioned in the Hoodman Hoodloupe Review.
+If you’re interested, check out some of the landscape photography I’ve mentioned in the Hoodman Hoodloupe Review.